Massage Therapy Schools in Rhode Island

 Like many states, Rhode Island has a 500-hour minimum requirement for massage therapy training.
 So when choosing a program, keep this in mind.
 Once you complete the written state exam, you can apply for licensure, which will cost $65 initially.
 From there, you will need to renew your massage license every year, by paying a $37.50 fee with your application.
 For more information about licensure, you can visit the website for the Rhode Island Department of Health.

 Average yearly salary for massage therapy in Rhode Island

-The U.S. Bureau of Labor Statistics reports massage therapists in Rhode Island earned an estimated annual median salary of $49,000 in 2010.
-They estimate the field will grow by 20% between now and 2020, far faster than most other careers.
+The U.S. Bureau of Labor Statistics reports massage therapists in Rhode Island earned an estimated annual average salary of $29,150 in 2020.
+CareerOneStop estimates the field will grow by 12% between now and 2026.
 Salary averages before tips vary from city to city.
-For instance, therapists in Providence, RI are estimated to earn $52,000 per year before tips, and those in Warwick earn an average salary of $53,000 before tips.

 Licensed massage practitioners often work as part of a rehabilitation team with other healthcare professionals.
 Massage therapy is growing as the spa industry booms and health care settings become more accepting of massage as a complementary therapy.